|Chair:||Dr. Scott Melvin||Tel: 902-499-1824|

 Vision Statement: The Vision of the IEEE Communications Society is to be the organization of choice for communications and related professionals throughout the world.

-Mission Statement: The IEEE Communications Society promotes the advancement of science, technology and applications in communications and related disciplines.
+Mission Statement: The IEEE Communications Society promotes the advancement of science, technology and applications in communications play online slots for real money and related disciplines.
 It fosters presentation and exchange of information among its members and the technical community throughout the world.
 The Society maintains the highest standard of professionalism and technical competency.

 Goals / Focus of the Local Chapter

 The mission of the IEEE Canadian Atlantic Section Communication Society Chapter is to support communications-related research, development, and industry within the Section by bringing together experts from both academia and industry to share their technical knowledge and expertise among ComSoc members and the technical community at large.
 This network between researchers and business developers is key to the continued growth of the communication technology sector in our Section.
 The chapter will endeavour to complement the activities of others by providing technically-focused events highlighting the evolution of and upcoming opportunities in this rapidly changing industry.
 This will be do so by organizing events to highlight the accomplishments and expertise of local success stories in this area, as well as participating in the Distinguished Lecturer Program.

 History of the Local Chapter